On L-space knots obtained from unknotting arcs in alternating diagrams: The geometry of knots in

-\begin{lemma} Let $(D,c)$ contain a hidden Conway sphere disjoint from the unknotting arc specified by $c$.
-Let also the exterior of the Conway sphere be non-rational.
-Then either $D$ contains a substantial Conway sphere or $D$ is a diagram of a 2-bridge knot. \end{lemma} \begin{proof} Menasco, in \cite{Menasco84incompressible}, shows that if an alternating diagram $D$ contains a hidden Conway sphere, $D$ must appear as in Figure~\ref{fig:hiddenconway}(a).
-See \cite[Figure~3(i)]{Thistlethwaite1991}.
+\begin{lemma} Suppose that $(D,c)$ contains a hidden Conway sphere disjoint from the unknotting arc specified by $c$ and whose exterior is not rational.
+Then $D$ contains a substantial Conway sphere. \end{lemma} \begin{proof} Menasco, in \cite[Theorem~3]{Menasco84incompressible}, shows that if an alternating diagram $D$ contains a hidden Conway sphere, $D$ must appear as in Figure~\ref{fig:hiddenconway}(a).
+Moreover there is an isotopy of $D$ into a non-alternating knot diagram, as depicted in Figure~\ref{fig:hiddenconway}(b), in which the image of the hidden Conway sphere is visible.
+See \cite[Figures~3(ii) and 3(iii)]{Thistlethwaite1991}.
 We may assume that the unknotting crossing $c$ is contained in the tangle $X$.
 Observe that if any of $Y$, $Z$ or $W$ is not rational, then the visible Conway sphere containing it is a substantial one.
 Therefore, we may assume that the tangles $Y$, $Z$ and $W$ are all rational.

 Now consider Figure~\ref{fig:hiddenconway}(b).
-Since the tangle contained in the exterior of the Conway sphere is not rational, we see that both $Z$ and $W$ are non-trivial.
-Thus if we consider again Figure~\ref{fig:hiddenconway}(a), we see that the exterior of the visible Conway sphere containing $X$ is not rational.
+The image of the hidden Conway sphere in the figure is the visible Conway sphere surrounding $X$ and $Y$.
+Since the tangle contained in the exterior of the Conway sphere is not rational, we see that both $Z$ and $W$ contain crossings.
+It follows from the results of \cite[Section~4]{Kauffman2004}, that in any alternating diagram of a rational tangle at least one pair of arcs emerging from the boundary sphere must meet in a crossing.
+Thus, if we consider again Figure~\ref{fig:hiddenconway}(a), we see that the exterior of the visible Conway sphere containing $X$ is not rational.
 Thus if $X$ contains more than one crossing, the visible Conway sphere surrounding $X$ is substantial.
 It remains to consider the case where $X$ consists of a single crossing.
-We will show that in this case $D$ is a diagram of a 2-bridge knot.
+We will show that in this case $D$ is a diagram of a 2-bridge knot, and argue that this will not happen.

 If $X$ only consists of $c$, then the diagram appears as in Figure~\ref{fig:hiddenconway}(c).
 After changing the unknotting crossing there is an isotopy to the non-prime diagram shown in Figure~\ref{fig:hiddenconway}(d).
 Since this is the unknot we see that both summands must be unknotted.
 However, note that the summand containing $Y$ is alternating.
-This implies that $Y$ must be a trivial tangle.
-However, as we are assuming that $Z$ and $W$ are rational, we see that the diagram we started with is isotopic to a diagram of a 2-bridge knot. \end{proof}
+Since an alternating diagram of the unknot can contain only nugatory crossings \cite{BankwitzNug} and $D$ is a reduced diagram, this implies that $Y$ does not contain any crossings.
+Since we are assuming that $Z$ and $W$ are rational, this means that $D$ is a diagram of a 2--bridge knot.
+This is a contradiction, as any Conway sphere in the exterior of a 2--bridge knot divides the knot diagram into two rational tangles~\cite[Theorem~3.5.18]{Kawauchi2012}. \end{proof}

 This provides the final step required for our main result on satellite knots in $\D$. \begin{proof}[Proof of Theorem~\ref{thm:satellitecharacterization}] $(ii)\Rightarrow (i)$: If $D$ contains a substantial Conway sphere, then Proposition~\ref{prop:substantialimpliessatellite} shows that $K_D$ is a satellite knot.